| |

 -

-needed by investors to make informed decisions prior to
+prospectus gives information needed by investors to make

-investing in a specific mutual fund.
-The prospectus
+informed decisions prior to investing in a specific

-includes information on the minimum investment amount,
+mutual fund.
+The prospectus includes information on the

-the fund's objectives, past performance, risk level,
+minimum investment amount, the fund's objectives, past

-sales charges, management fees, and any other expense
+performance, risk level, sales charges, management fees,

-information about the fund, as well as a description of
+and any other expense information about the fund, as

-the services provided to investors in the fund. top
+investors in the fund. top

 -